ShawnMcCool/avoiding-unified-data-models/README.md

-This is the readme for a talk on Avoiding Unified Data Models.
+This repo is functional source code for the talk on Avoiding Unified Data Models.

 # Installation